ngu0029/ml-dl/serving-ocr-docker/README.md

                                      strip_default_attrs=True)
 builder.save()
 ```
-- Issue 4: Solution is to build model graph with pre-processing input and post-processing output tensor
+- Issue 4: Solution is to build model graph with pre-processing input and post-processing output tensors
 ```
 response =  { "error": "Failed to process element: 0 of \'instances\' list.
 Error: Invalid argument: JSON Value: {\n    \"b64\": ... "\n} Type: Object is not of expected type: float" }
 ```